Fransssss/BasicStrings/README.md

 coding with string literals

 Learning Goals
-- Lear to user Basic Literals
+- Learn to user Basic Literals
 - Make a story from user inputs